 9. Baking Soda for Sour Stomach

-Baking soda, or the sodium bicarbonate, lowers the acid content in the stomach.
+Baking soda, or the sodium bicarbonate, lower the acid content in the stomach.
 The sodium present in baking soda draws digestive juices into your stomach.
 Thus, you get relief from indigestion and sour stomach.

 - Baking soda- 1 tsp

 - Lukewarm water- 1 cup

 - Add baking soda into the cup of warm water.

 - Give it a stir and drink it immediately.